gvwilson/sensibleadventures/coriandel/coriandel.md

 ## Now: Vurt's Oath

 I swallow hard and step through the Moonrise Door.
-It's a stupid thing to do, but I've done plenty of stupid things before.
+It's a stupid thing to do, but I've done stupid things before.
 That fight in the market when I was thirteen, for example.
-I should have just told my father I didn't want to be a rat catcher and given my traps and gear to my brother and sister instead of picking a fight with two boys twice my size.
-Ishad set my nose, but it didn't heal straight.
+I should have just told my father that I didn't want to be a rat catcher.
+I could have given my traps and gear to my brother and sister instead of picking a fight with two guys twice my size.
+That's what Ishad said when he set my nose.
+It didn't heal straight.
 Kerrem says it looks dashing, but it's really just crooked.

 Falling in love with Sehdie was stupid too.
 It wasn't as if she was the only pretty girl who snuck into the *umram* to watch the fights.
-Most of them would have been thrilled out of their skirts to have a five-chain champion as a sweetheart.
-If I'd asked Kerrem, he would have said it was just like me to only want something I couldn't have, so I didn't ask.
+Most of them would have been thrilled out of their skirts to have a five-chain champion as a sweetheart, but I hardly even saw them after I saw her.
+Kerrem says it's just like me to only want something I can't have, but Kerrem says a lot of things.

-But a blood 0ath to kill the bonescuttle?
-That's the salt-stupidest thing I have ever done.
+Still, a blood oath to kill the bonescuttle?
+That's the salt-stupidest thing I've ever done.
 The oath is like an itch I can't reach or a name I can't quite remember.
-I haven't slept properly in days.
-Every meal sits in my stomach like a stone, and it's getting worse.
+I haven't slept properly in days, every meal sits in my stomach like a stone, and it's getting worse.
+Ishad says he's never seen one take hold so hard or so fast, and if *he's* worried, I should probably be dropping turds in my trousers.

-The steps lead down to a cavern larger than the one I just left.
-The wall is still glowing moon-blue behind me, but it's starting to fade, and the only other light is from the dayglass in my lantern.
-Kerrem would think it's poetic.
+The steps lead down to a cavern larger than the one I just came through.
+The wall is still moon-blue behind me, but the glow is starting to fade, and the only other light is from the dayglass in my lantern.
+Kerrem would probably think it's poetic.
 Such is life, he'd say, a spark of light in the darkness.
 I don't know what my spear, my boots, or the knot in my gut would represent, but I'm sure he'd find a way to work them in.
+I wish he was here.

-The air grows colder as I make my way down to the cavern floor.
+The air gets colder as I trudge down the steps.
 The only sounds are my boots on the steps, the faint squeaking from my pack, and the steady drip from overhead.

-The floor is studded with damp, stony warts where those drips land.
-In the middle there's a still, dark pool.
+The cavern floor is studded with damp, stony warts where those drips land.
+There's a dark pool in the middle of it.
 That will be my way out, if I live long enough to use it.
 I walk around it and head for the Bridge of Shame.

 I've known all my life that there's another world beneath Coriandel, but I didn't really understand what that meant until I started looking at the maps that Kerrem borrowed or "borrowed" from his bookster friends.
-Most were chronicles of people who went under and survived, and they mostly agreed with Ishad's stories.
+Most were written by people who went under and survived, and most of them agreed with stories Ishad told.
 On the far side of the cavern there's a gate that leads to the Bridge of Shame.
 Once I'm past that there's a stone garden with a well in its center.
 "Stick to the walls," Kerrem told me, tracing the route with his finger.
-"A few nicks and scrapes won't kill you, but the things down that well surely will."
+"A few nicks and scrapes won't kill you, but the things down the bottom of that well surely will.
+If it even *has* a bottom," he added.
+I punched him in the shoulder for that, but my heart wasn't in it.
+He really was trying to help.

-Beyond the garden there's another gate, and then the undercity proper.
-If Fate loves me, I'll find the bonescuttle there.
-All I have to do is kill it, retrace my steps, and get past whatever is lurking in the pool these days, and I'll be free of my oath.
+Beyond the stone garden there's another gate, and then the undercity proper.
+If the saints love me, I'll find the bonescuttle there.
+All I have to do is kill it, retrace my steps, get past whatever is in the pool these days, and I'll be free of my oath.
 And then---

-I shake my head and try to ignore the faint, frightened squeaks coming from my pack.
+I shake my head and tell the faint, frightened squeaks coming from my pack to shush.
 I have plenty to worry about before I get to "and then".

-But my thoughts keep flying away from me like they do before a fight in the *umram*.
+But my thoughts keep flying away from me like they do before a match in the *umram*.
 Sehdie's father isn't a bad man.
-He just thinks his daughter can do better than a rat catcher's youngest son.
-And he's right.
-Half the young men in the Hundred Houses want to fall in love with her.
+He just thinks his daughter can do a thousand times better than a rat catcher's youngest son, and he's right.
+Half the young fancies in the Hundred Houses want to fall in love with her.
 They write poems and feel sorry for themselves without ever having spoken to her.
-She could have the best oudh player in the whole Karaband, or either under-captain of the Emir's Guard, or an idle posher like Tessor Pennetanda é Pue, who's going to inherit a mansion on Nobles' Hill some day that's only one room smaller than the royal palace.
+She could have the best oudh player in the whole of the Karaband, or either under-captain of the emir's guard, or an idle posher like Tessor Pennetanda é Pue who's going to inherit a mansion on Nobles' Hill some day that's only one room smaller than the royal palace.
 Sehdie's father wouldn't laugh at *him* if he said, "I wish to share a life with your daughter."

 But he laughed at me.
 "You?"
-We were in the public courtyard of his house.
-It was modest enough, considering how high he was in the emir's service.
-Dwarf lemon trees in pots stood in the corners.
+We were in the front courtyard of his house.
+It was modest enough considering how high he was in the emir's service, with dwarf lemon trees in pots in the corners and a single stick of incense burning in the central garden in memory of Sehdie's mother.
 He did me the courtesy of standing when his housekeeper showed me in, but didn't offer me anything to drink.
-I introduced myself, Vurt Meshash é Onnemeno art' Ishad---Vurt of Meshash the mother, Onnemeno the father, apprenticed to Ishad but not indentured.
+I introduced myself, Vurt Meshash é Onnemeno art' Ishad, Vurt of Meshash the mother, Onnemeno the father, apprenticed to Ishad but not indentured, and then---

 "You and my daughter?
 Pfah!"
 He's taller than me, heavy-set, with just a fringe of wiry white hair above his ears.
-Looking at accounts for thirty years has given him a squint.
+Looking at accounts all his life has given him a squint.

 "I wish to share a life with your daughter," I repeated as calmly as I could.
 "And I have reason to believe, honored sir, that she wishes to share one with me."

 That got his attention.
-Sehdie told me once, laughing, that if a week went by without someone asking to marry her, her father would wonder if she was ill.
-A proposal had even arrived by proxy once from a carpet maker in Dry Weeping.
-She had never been to Coriandel, but had heard about Sehdie from a cousin.
+Sehdie told me once, laughing, that if a week went by without someone proposing, her father would wonder if she was ill.
+An offer had even arrived by proxy once from a carpet maker in Dry Weeping.
+She had never even been to Coriandel, but had heard about Sehdie from a cousin.

-Proposing marriage with no hope of success was something young men were expected to do.
+Proposing marriage with no hope of success was something young men and women were expected to do.
 But claiming that the offer was welcome was an entirely different sack of rats.
 Her father's eyes narrowed.
 "Reason?
 What reason?"

 My pulse raced, but I kept my voice steady.
 "I have spoken with your daughter, honored sir.
 About my feelings for her.
 And she has spoken to me about hers.
 I believe that---"

 "Feelings?
 Pfah!
 My daughter doesn't have feelings.
 Or if she does, she's far too sensible to speak of them."
 He took a little bell from the table beside his reading stool and rang it sharply.
 "My man will show you out."

 "But I am not done, honored sir."
 Calmly, I told myself.
 I unclenched my hands.
-Lose your temper, lose the fight.
-I couldn't count how many times Ishad had told me that. *Just breathe,* I thought. *Just this once, just breathe.*
+Lose your temper, lose the fight, that's what Ishad always said.
+Well, one of the things he always said.  *Just breathe,* I thought. *Just this once, just breathe.*

 Out of the corner of my eye I saw his houseman step into the courtyard from whatever discreet corner he'd been lurking in.
 Rojyar, that was his name.
 I was sure I could best him, despite the heavy baton in his hand, but then her father could have me called on for assault.
 Calmly, calmly...
 "I have spoken with your daughter, and---"

 "That may be, but you will not do so again.
 Am I understood?"
 He laughed angrily.
 "You!
 What are you to her?
 Eh?
 And what kind of life would you share with her?
 What are you, boy, a bricklayer?
 A coffee seller?
 Will you have her stand in a stall in the market roasting coffee for whoever passes by?
 Or will she grind the beans, while you do the roasting?"

 "He is a rat catcher."
 The voice came from above us, from a middle-aged woman in a severe black robe who was watching us from a balcony.
 Her jaw was a little too heavy for her to be called beautiful, but her vowels were perfect.
 It was Sehdie's aunt, the one who was never happy with anything.

 "A rat catcher?"
 Sehdie's father spluttered.
 "Traps and poisons and waiting around sewer mouths with a hammer in your hand to murder